elec327/elec327.github.io/lab3/index.md

   MSP430 into?
   4. What line of code should we add to the end of our main loop to do this?
 How can you change this one line to also enable interrupts?
-  4. What is the difference in supply current between LPM1 (when SMCLK is set to 1 MHz) and LPM3 (when ACLK is set to use the VLO)?
+  4. What is the difference in supply current between LPM1 (when SMCLK is set to 1 MHz from the DCO) and LPM3 (when ACLK is set to use the VLO)?
   {: class="questions" start="2"}

 To change the brightness of an LED (or most other analog devices), we use PWM.
 This essentially